 Heat Source: Electric

-Extra Features: changing room, 2-tier benches, large picture window
+Extra Features: changing room, 2-tier benches, large window

 Outdoor Sauna FAQs

 How do I Buy and Install a Sauna?

 There are essentially two options when purchasing a home or backyard sauna: prefab saunas delivered fully assembled and ready to use, and sauna kits, which are delivered flat packed and require assembly on site.
 Sauna kits are more common, and we can say from experience, relatively easy to install.

 Whether you're interested in an indoor sauna or an outdoor sauna, the primary factors to consider before buying are how much usable space is available, the flooring or foundation, and access to electricity.
 Indoor saunas need a good waterproof floor or foundation, and enough space for the sauna itself, as well as room for a tempered glass door or wooden door to swing open.
 For an electric stove, it’s essential to make sure that the sauna has adequate and safe electric hookups.